Louise Goff Reece

-Louise Goff Reece (November 6, 1898 – May 14, 1970) was an American politician and a United States representative from Tennessee.
+Louise Goff Reece (November 6, 1898 – May 14, 1970) was an American businesswoman and politician.
+She was a United States representative from Tennessee, succeeding her husband after his death.

 Early life

 Born in Milwaukee, Wisconsin, Reece was a daughter of Guy D. Goff and granddaughter of Nathan Goff, both of whom were U.S. Senators from West Virginia.
 She was educated at Miss Treat's School, Milwaukee-Downer Seminary, and Miss Spence's School in New York City.

 Career

 During the long service of her husband, Representative Brazilla Carroll Reece, she regularly campaigned with him, serving as his chauffeur since he didn't drive.
 She became as well known as her husband.

+Congress

 Reece was elected as a Republican to the Eighty-seventh Congress to fill the vacancy when her husband died.
-She served from May 16, 1961 until January 3, 1963.
+She served from May 16, 1961, until January 3, 1963.
 She was not a candidate for renomination in 1962 to the Eighty-eighth Congress.

+Later career

 Remaining active in State and national politics, Reece was a businesswoman with wide interests in Tennessee and West Virginia.
-She was a member of the board of the First Peoples Bank, Johnson City, Tennessee and chairman of the board of Carter County Bank, Elizabethton, Tennessee.
+She was a member of the board of the First Peoples Bank, Johnson City, Tennessee, and chairman of the board of Carter County Bank, Elizabethton, Tennessee.
 She was also proprietor and manager of Goff Properties in Clarksburg, West Virginia.